NumberSigmaTafKsee/LV2-Stk/README.md

 * It is a free PDF
 * One of the best books ever about synthesis algorithms made

+# Gary Scavone
+* He was one of the original author of Stk
+* He has a website with notes from some of his classes
+* he studied JOS theory with JOS
+* his class notes can be helpful if you get stuck on JOS theory

 # Octave
 * Alot of JOS uses Matlab